-In times of trouble, where negativity reigns, often positivity comes forth.
-From crisis, the opportunity to roll up one’s sleeves and help out with true British spirit arises.
+In times of trouble, when negativity reigns, there is an opportunity 'to roll up one’s sleeves and do one's bit'.
 This is exactly what happened with the Suffolk hotel industry in the early stages of the Covid -19 pandemic.
 Just as in World War Two when our hotels became military hospitals or bases for the home guard to live, The Sudbury & Lavenham Hotels Forum was formed to help the pandemic effort with their initiative Hotels for Hospitals.

 Put simply, hotels are experts at hosting people.
 The Covid -19 health crisis needed just that; hosts with beds and the expertise to feed and look after people.
 Initially, the guests were to be those who had been in hospital, who were Covid – 19 free, and now recovering.
 This would allow valuable hospital bed space to be taken by a patient with more acute medical needs.

 Here you can read how, through the initiative of Hotels for Hospitals, hoteliers have been proactive, planned to host a new type of patient/guest which would, in the process, help save the tourism industry so crucial to Suffolk.
 And whilst Hotels for Hospitals isn't in action right now, you can find out what the future holds for this wonderful initiative.

 The reality of the Covid-19 pandemic started to be become apparent in February 2020.
 The impact on the NHS looked huge.
 Coupled with this strain, was the impending devastation on the UK economy.
 For many, including the hospitality industry, lockdown would have a devastating effect.
 In Suffolk, tourism remains the region’s largest non-government business sector, generating over £2 billion revenue annually and employing more than 30,000 people.
 Action had to be taken.

 And so The Sudbury & Lavenham Hotels Forum was formed.